netdata/learn/docs/cloud/visualize/nodes.md

 ![GIF showing how to add new metrics to the Nodes view](https://user-images.githubusercontent.com/1153921/87456847-593e4c80-c5bc-11ea-8063-80c768d4cf6e.gif)

-You can also click the gear icon and hover over any existing charts, then click the pencil icon.
+Click the gear icon and hover over any existing charts, then click the pencil icon.
 This opens a panel to edit that chart.
-You can the context, its title, add or remove dimensions, or delete the chart altogether.
+Edit the context, its title, add or remove dimensions, or delete the chart altogether.

 These customizations appear for anyone else with access to that War Room.